Call and get expert advice from Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 Erb’s palsy occurs when a baby sustains serious nerve damage during birth.
 When the baby’s shoulders become stuck following the emergence of their head, improper application of force by medical staff can result in bruising, tearing or twisting of the brachial plexus.
 This network of 5 key nerves connects the neck to the arms and is responsible for facilitating movement and feeling therein.
 When any of the nerves within it are damaged, signals travelling to and from the brain are impaired, resulting in impairment or loss of movement and feeling.

-The risk of the baby suffering from Erb’s palsy are significantly increased if the child develops shoulder dystocia during labour.
-This is where the anterior shoulder of the baby cannot pass below the mother’s pubic symphysis, or requires significant assistance from a doctor or midwife to do so.
+The risk of the baby suffering from Erb’s Palsy is significantly increased if the child develops shoulder dystocia during labour.
+This is where the anterior shoulder of the baby cannot pass below the mother’s pubic symphysis – or requires significant assistance from a doctor or midwife to do so.

-Early diagnosis of Erb’s palsy is critical as the earlier appropriate treatment (exercises) can begin, the more successful the recovery is likely to be.
+Early diagnosis of Erb’s Palsy is critical – the earlier that appropriate treatment (exercises) can begin, the more successful the recovery is likely to be.

-Although rare, in the most serious of Erb’s palsy cases the child may suffer partial or total paralysis in the arm that they will have to live with for the rest of their life.
+Although rare, in the most serious cases of Erb’s Palsy, the child may suffer partial or total paralysis in their arm – which they will have to live with for the rest of their life.

 Blackwater Law can help secure the financial compensation and support you and your child need, for now and in the future

 A paediatrician or midwife will usually assess your child post birth.
 Where abnormalities in arm function are observed, X-rays will likely be conducted and your child may subsequently be referred for a physiotherapy assessment – this should occur within 10 working days of referral.

 There are a number of signs you can look for to determine if your child is suffering from Erb’s Palsy: